Frequently Asked Questions - Sharpham House Retreats

 What dietary needs can you accommodate?

-We are used to accommodating a wide range of dietary needs including wheat free, diary free, vegan etc. Please indicate on your booking form if you have dietary need.
+Please alert us to any food allergies you have.
 The booking form will be sent as a link once you have booked and paid for a retreat.

 Is there Wi-Fi available?